Keio University

 Purpose

-The Medical Education Center aims to develop, manage, and implement the educational system to achieve the Keio University School of Medicine's educational goal of "cultivating a spirit of independence and self-respect, fostering individuals with rich humanity and deep intelligence, possessing judgment based on firm ethical values, continuing to study throughout their lives, and contributing to the welfare of humanity through medical sciences and healthcare," while also contributing to the development of the medical education field in Japan at large.
+The Medical Education Center aims to develop, manage, and implement the educational system to achieve the educational goals of the Keio University School of Medicine: "to foster a spirit of independence and self-respect, to cultivate individuals with rich humanity and deep intelligence, to possess judgment based on firm ethical values, to continue self-improvement throughout their lives, and to contribute to the welfare of humanity through medical sciences and healthcare," while also contributing broadly to the development of the Japanese medical education community.

 Organization